stitchng/adonis-mixpanel/README.md

 ## Support

-**Coolcodes** is a non-profit software foundation (collective) based in Abuja, Nigeria.
+**Coolcodes** is a non-profit software foundation (collective) created by **Oparand** - parent company of StitchNG, Synergixe based in Abuja, Nigeria.
 You'll find an overview of all our work and supported open source projects on our [Facebook Page](https://www.facebook.com/coolcodes/).

 >Follow us on facebook if you can to get the latest open source software/freeware news and infomation.